ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 {: #vpc-bm-vmware-vcenter-dvs}
 {: step}

-Create the distributed vSwitch and give it a name.
+Next, create a new distributed vSwitch.

-* In the vSphere Client Host and Clusters view, right-click a data center and select menu New Distributed Switch.
+1. In the vSphere Client Host and Clusters view, right-click a data center and select menu New Distributed Switch.
-* Enter a name, e.g. 'vds-vpc'.
+2. Enter a name, e.g. 'vds-vpc'.
-* Select the version of the vSphere Distributed Switch.
+3. Select the version of the vSphere Distributed Switch.
 In this example, version 7.0.0 is used.
-* Add the settings.
+4. Add the settings.
 Set the number of uplinks to 1.
-* You can create a default port group at this point (e.g. 'dpg-management'), but additional port groups are needed e.g. for vMotion, vSAN, NSX-T TEPs, NFS etc.
+5. You can create a default port group at this point (e.g. 'dpg-management'), but additional port groups are needed e.g. for vMotion, vSAN, NSX-T TEPs, NFS etc.
-* Finish the configuration of the distributed vSwitch.
+6. Finish the configuration of the distributed vSwitch.

 ### Modify MTU
 {: #vpc-bm-vmware-vcenter-dvs-mtu}

 Modify distributed vSwitch MTU to 9000.

-* In the vSphere Client Networking view, right-click the 'vds-vpc'.
+1. In the vSphere Client Networking view, right-click the 'vds-vpc'.
-* Select Setting > Edit Settings.
+2. Select Setting > Edit Settings.
-* Click Advanced Tab, and modify MTU (Bytes) to 9000.
+3. Click Advanced Tab, and modify MTU (Bytes) to 9000.
-* Click OK.
+4. Click OK.

 ### Create Port Groups
 {: #vpc-bm-vmware-vcenter-dvs-dpgs}

 A single default port group was created for the management network.
 Edit this port group to make sure it has all the characteristics of the management port group on the standard vSwitch, such as VLAN id, NIC teaming, and failover settings.

-In our example the 'VLAN ID' will be changed to be '100', as this is where our vCenter is configured.
+In this example the 'VLAN ID' will be changed to be '100', as this is where the vCenter is configured.

 Create the additional Port Groups for the other VMKs: